homepods/klipper/klippy/extras/remote_api/README.md

 - HTTP command:\
   `GET /access/oneshot_token`

+- Websocket command:
+  Not available

 - Returns:\
   A temporary token that may be added to a requests query string for access to any API endpoint.
 The query string should be added in the form of:
   `?token=randomly_generated_token`

+## Machine Operations

+Machine operations are specific linux commands allowed to be run from the Klippy host.

+### Shutdown the machine
+- HTTP command:\
+  `POST /machine/shutdown`

+- Websocket command:\
+  `{jsonrpc: "2.0", method: "post_machine_shutdown", id: <request id>}`

+- Returns:\
+  No return value as the server will shut down upon execution

+### Reboot the machine
+- HTTP command:\
+  `POST /machine/reboot`

+- Websocket command:\
+  `{jsonrpc: "2.0", method: "post_machine_reboot", id: <request id>}`

+- Returns:\
+  No return value as the server will shut down upon execution

 ## Websocket notifications
 Printer generated events are sent over the websocket as JSON-RPC 2.0